 Previous projects and involvements

-Please note that if a past show is not listed here, or a current/ upcoming show is not shown on our tickets page or auditions page, then it is not a show or event connected with the South Devon Players theatre company in any way.
+Please note that if a past show is not listed here, or a current/ upcoming show is not shown on our tickets page or auditions page, then it is not a show or event connected with the South Devon Players theatre and film company in any way.

 Zorro!
 The Panto (Jan-Feb 2015)